toyotataXD/cfolder-terminal/README.md

 ---

-How to install it:
+##How to install it:

-  -First, open your terminal and type notepad $PROFILE
+  -First, open your terminal and type `notepad $PROFILE`

 ![Profile Screenshot](assets/profile.png)

+  -Then, copy the code from main.ps1.

+  - Paste the code into the file you opened with `notepad $PROFILE`.

+  - Finally, open a new terminal and type `cfolder`.